youssef-chaabouni/proofrank/README.md

 # Not All Proofs Are Equal: Evaluating LLM Proof Quality Beyond Correctness

 This repository contains the code for the NeurIPS 2026 submission **Not All Proofs Are Equal: Evaluating LLM Proof Quality Beyond Correctness**.
-We include all details necessary for

 # Installation

-We offer 2 separate ways of installing the `ProofRank` package, dependent on your whether you want to run the benchmark only using an API, or by locally running vLLM instances.
+We offer 2 separate ways of installing the `proofrank` package, dependent on your whether you want to run the benchmark only using an API, or by locally running vLLM instances.

 ### API Inference